Jeffrey-Ede/One-Shot/README.md

 # Datasets

 New datasets containing 98340 simulated wavefunctions, and 1000 experimental focal series available [here](https://warwick.ac.uk/fac/sci/physics/research/condensedmatt/microscopy/research/machinelearning).
+This includes n=3 datasets downsampled to 96x96 with antialiasing that are intended for rapid development, which were added on 20/02/2020.

 # Pretrained Models